Christianity in the modern era: Revivalism (1720–1906)

-Great Awakenings (18th–19th century)
+Great Awakenings (18th–20th century)

 The First Great Awakening was a wave of religious enthusiasm among Protestants in the American colonies c.
 1730–1740, emphasising the traditional Reformed virtues of Godly preaching, rudimentary liturgy, and a deep sense of personal guilt and redemption by Christ Jesus.
 Historian Sydney E. Ahlstrom saw it as part of a "great international Protestant upheaval" that also created Pietism in Germany, the Evangelical Revival, and Methodism in England.
 It centred on reviving the spirituality of established congregations, and mostly affected Congregational, Presbyterian, Dutch Reformed, German Reformed, Baptist, and Methodist churches, while also spreading within the slave population.
 The Second Great Awakening (1800–1830s), unlike the first, focused on the unchurched and sought to instil in them a deep sense of personal salvation as experienced in revival meetings.
 It also sparked the beginnings of the Restoration Movement, the Latter Day Saint movement, Adventism and the Holiness movement.
 The Third Great Awakening began from 1857 and was most notable for taking the movement throughout the world, especially in English speaking countries.
 The final group to emerge from the "great awakenings" in North America was Pentecostalism, which had its roots in the Methodist, Wesleyan, and Holiness movements, and began in 1906 on Azusa Street, in Los Angeles.
-Pentecostalism would later lead to the Charismatic movement.
+Pentecostalism would later lead to the Charismatic movement, which is considered by some to be part of a Fourth Great Awakening.